 - Certificate II Sport Rec/Cert III Fitness (continuing from Year 10), Certificate III Tourism (continuing from Year 10 Certificate II), QCE Short Courses (for students not continuing certificates from Year 10)

 At the completion of Year 12, students will receive a Senior Statement with a record of their subjects and other qualifications achieved such as a Certificate III from a School-Based Traineeship.

 The Queensland Certificate of Education (QCE) is a school-based qualification awarded at the completion of the senior phase of learning, usually at the end of Year 12.
 It confirms a student’s achievements of:

 - a significant amount of learning – at least 20 credits.
 As school studies and other learning, such as SBT, are completed, these achievements or credits, as they are known, are banked and the learning account grows just like a bank account.

 - a set standard of achievement – minimum SA in all subjects.

 - meeting literacy and numeracy requirements – determined by a pass in English and Maths.

 Qld Core Skills Test (QCS)

-This state-wide testing is done over 2 days in early September of Yr 12.
-Students are prepared for this with 1 period allocated in Yr 11 and again in Yr 12.
+This state-wide testing is done over 2 days in early September of Yr 12 – 2019 being the last year of this.
+Students are prepared for this with one period allocated in Yr 12.
 All OP eligible students must sit QCS.